One Perspective

 Leading Resiliency: Developing Your Sales Team for 2024’s Challenges

-The landscape of sales is undergoing a monumental shift and creating turbulence for sales teams.
+The sales landscape is undergoing a monumental shift, creating turbulence for sales teams.
 High-performing sales teams show greater resiliency when ongoing development is part of the employee experience.
-That resiliency supports how [...]
+That resiliency supports how salespeople cope, [...]

 10 Ways the Advanced Sales Conversation© Supports Non-Traditional Sellers